RequireJS Optimization Tool

 //Comment out this line to go back to loading

-//the non-optimized app.js source file.
+//the non-optimized main.js source file.

 }